 Income Eligibility Test for Roth IRAs

-You must not exceed the Roth IRA income limits established by the IRS, which are based on your adjusted gross income.
-For 2017, requirements for single filers and married couples are:
+You must not exceed the Roth IRA income limits established by the IRS, which are based on your adjusted gross income and are the same for both Roth and traditional IRAs.
+For 2018, the requirements for single filers and married couples are:

 Roth IRA Distribution Rules

-The required minimum distribution rule requires 401k or traditional IRA account holders to take distributions from their qualified retirement plans once they reach 70.5.
+The required minimum distribution rule requires you to begin drawing down your 401(k) or traditional IRA account once you reach 70.5.
+This rule can have important tax implications as you’ll be forced to either take those distributions as taxable income or pay a steep penalty.
 Roth IRAs, however, are exempt from this rule.
-You can continue to make contributions to your Roth IRA indefinitely and there are no mandatory distribution requirements.
+You can continue to make contributions to your Roth IRA indefinitely and there are no mandatory distribution requirements up until your death.

 Roth IRA Early Withdrawal Penalties

-Unless an exception applies, any distributions you take from a 401k or traditional IRA before you’re 59.5 are subject to a 10 percent early withdrawal tax.
-If you’ve had your Roth IRA for five years and you meet one of the following qualifications, you — or an heir — can access the funds penalty- and tax-free:
+Unless an exception applies, any distributions you take from a 401(k) or traditional IRA before you’re 59.5 are subject to a 10 percent early withdrawal tax.
+The same rules apply to your Roth IRA, but there are certain conditions in which you can take an early withdrawal without the additional penalty, including but not limited to:

 Comparing Retirement Savings Plans

-You can open a Roth IRA at any bank and at most other financial institutions, like investment brokerage firms.
+You can open a Roth IRA at any bank and at most other financial institutions, such as investment brokerage firms.
 Some firms might require an initial minimum opening deposit to fund your account, and some might not.
 Do your research to find the best place to open your Roth IRA.